 If you bring dwarf jade outdoors during the summer, it will require more frequent watering, as the soil dries out more quickly outdoors.
 Again, monitor the soil moisture to determine when it’s time to give the plant moderate watering.

 Temperature and Humidity

 The ideal room temperature for dwarf jade is between 61 and 71 degrees Fahrenheit, but it will do fine if moved outdoors during much hotter conditions in the summer.
 But this plant not frost-hardy and will be badly damaged or killed if merely nipped by a true frost.
 If left outdoors for the summer, make sure to watch the weather forecast and bring it inside before the first fall frost.

 Dwarf jade has moderate fertilization needs.
 During the growing season, from spring to autumn, apply a standard houseplant fertilizer or a special succulent plant food about once a month.

-Stop fertilizing during the winter and restart the monthly fertilizing in late winter with a 50% diluted fertilizer.
+Stop fertilizing during the winter and restart the monthly fertilizing in late winter with a 50 percent diluted fertilizer.

-To encourage a bushy growth, you can also pinch out the terminal buds with your fingers.
+- To encourage bushy growth, you can also pinch out the terminal buds with your fingers.

 Propagating Dwarf Jade

 It’s nearly impossible to acquire dwarf jade seeds, but this is a very easy plant to propagate through vegetative methods.
 Even leaves that drop into the soil may sprout up as new plants.
 The normal method is to propagate dwarf jade from stem cuttings taken during spring or summer.
 Here's how:

 - Take a cutting of 3 to 6 inches and place it on a piece of paper towel to dry out for a few days until the cut becomes callous.